Cauchy Random Features for Operator Learning in Sobolev Space: Introduction

 \section{Introduction}

 Approximating the solutions of partial differential equations (PDEs) with numerical algorithms is a fundamental problem in scientific and engineering applications.
 Traditional methods include finite difference, finite element, and spectral method which require access to the governing equation.
 In recent years, the use of machine learning for solving PDEs has attracted attention, with several directions for addressing the approximation problems.
 Physics-informed neural network (PINN) \cite{Raissi2019PINN} trains a network to fit a single PDE task using a least squares fit on the data and on the PDE using a collocation method.
 However, any changes to the original problem leads to retraining the neural network, which is computationally expensive.
 Operator Learning trains a network to approximate the solution operator between the input and output function spaces directly.
 For example, we aim to approximate an operator between boundary condition and the PDE solution itself.
 The approximation of operators using neural network was first introduced in \cite{universal1995Chen}.
-With the development of deep neural network, recent works include various neural operator such as Deep Operator Nets \cite{DeepONet2021Lu}, Fourier Neural Net \cite{Li2020FourierNO} and several others \cite{BelNet2023Zhang, Reduced2022Qian}.
+With the development of deep neural networks, recent results include various neural operators such as Deep Operator Nets \cite{DeepONet2021Lu}, Fourier Neural Operators \cite{Li2020FourierNO} and several others \cite{BelNet2023Zhang, Reduced2022Qian}.
 Neural operators have been used in several scientific applications, for example, solving spatio-temporal dynamics \cite{DeepONet2021Lu, wang2021DeepONet,Mao2023PPDONet,ZHU2023Neural}, dynamical system with control \cite{universal1995Chen}, reduced order modeling (ROM) \cite{LUCIA2004ROM}, climate predictions \cite{kurth2023climate} and uncertainty quantification \cite{YANG2022uncertainty}.
-While these neural network based operator learning methods are often used in practice, the theoretical analysis relies on universal approximation property of deep neural network, which shows the existence of a network of a requisite size achieving a certain error rate.
-However, the existence results do not guarantee that the network is obtained in practice, \cite{universal1995Chen, DENG2022approximation, kovachki2021approximation}.
+While these neural networks based operator learning methods are often used in practice, the theoretical analysis relies on universal approximation property of deep neural networks, which shows the existence of a network of a requisite size achieving a certain error rate.
+However, the existence result does not guarantee that the network is obtained in practice, \cite{universal1995Chen, DENG2022approximation, kovachki2021approximation}.
 Some prior results go beyond universal approximation by providing theoretical guarantees for training algorithms and sample complexity, see \cite{adcock2022adeep, Liu2024deep, Nicola2025practical,Liu2025generalization} and references therein.

 To address the limited theoretical results in operator learning, a kernel or Gaussian Process (GP) based framework was proposed in \cite{BATLLE2024kernel, mora2024OLGP} along with a priori error estimates and convergence guarantees.
 In several benchmark tests, it was shown that the kernel-based approach matches or outperforms neural operator methods in terms of test accuracy and computational costs.
 Kernel methods operate on the kernel matrix (Gram matrix) of the data with size $m\times m$, where $m$ represents the number of samples in the dataset.
 This leads to poor scaling with the size of training dataset, i.e., large training sets incur significant computational and storage costs.